 Copyright © 2013 W3C® (MIT, ERCIM, Keio, Beihang), All Rights Reserved.
 W3C liability, trademark and document use rules apply.

-This standard provides guidelines for designing web content authoring
+This specification provides guidelines for designing web content authoring

 tools that are both more accessible to authors with disabilities (Part A) and designed to enable,

 support, and promote the production of more accessible web content by all authors (Part B).

 The "Authoring Tool Accessibility Guidelines 2.0" (ATAG 2.0)